N - R Definitions

 Office of Victim Advocate

-Actual receipt by an offender’s supervising parole agent of a direct written communication from a court in which an offender was convicted of a new criminal charge attesting that the offender was convicted
+Actual receipt by a person’s supervising parole agent of a direct written communication from a court in which the individual was convicted of a new criminal charge and attesting the person was convicted

 The sentence resulting from the original conviction.
-It is from this sentence that the Board paroles the offender and that the parolee serves the remaining time on the street unless recommitted by the Board
+It is from this sentence the Board paroles the inmate and the parolee serves the remaining time on the street unless recommitted by the Board

 Order of Service of Sentence